johnvfranco/SAW-course/README.md

 windows and fonts are uncomfortably small, edit the run 'script' and change the line

-   jdk-lin/bin/java -Dsun.java2d.uiScale=1.0 -jar game.jar
+   java -Dsun.java2d.uiScale=1.0 -jar game.jar

 to

-   jdk-lin/bin/java -Dsun.java2d.uiScale=2.0 -jar game.jar
+   java -Dsun.java2d.uiScale=2.0 -jar game.jar

 or

-   jdk-lin/bin/java -Dsun.java2d.uiScale=3.0 -jar game.jar (for really hi dpi)
+   java -Dsun.java2d.uiScale=3.0 -jar game.jar (for really hi dpi)

-and then invoke ./run.
+and then invoke ./run.sh.
 Doing this will enlarge the Java windows and Dialogs, including the File Chooser, proportionally.
 This will not affect the size of the Cryptol application, the Text Editor, the Terminal, or the pdf viewer (evince) windows.
 The following shows how to change sizes for those.